-By annotating a class with [@Suite](#) it is marked as a test suite on the JUnit Platform.
-As seen in the following example, selector and filter annotations can then be used to control the contents of the suite.
+Annotate a class with '@Suite' to have it marked as a test suite on the JUnit Platform.
+As seen in the following example, selector and filter annotations can be used to control the contents of the suite.

-''' import org.junit.platform-suite.api.IncludeClassNamePatterns; import org.junit.platform-suite.api.SelectPackages; import org.junit.platform-suite.api.Suite; import org.junit.platform-suite.api.SuiteDisplayName; '''
+''' import org.junit.platform-suite.api.IncludeClassNamePatterns; import org.junit.platform-suite.api.SelectPackages; import org.junit.platform-suite.api.Suite; import org.junit.platform-suite.api.SuiteDisplayName;